 Please let me know what I should be feeding her.

 Reply from Pauline (Web Owner)

 Hello Divya, Your puppy is very, very young - too young to be away from it's mother.
-They're usually okay to leave their mother and litter mates at around 8 weeks, so you can see, one month is a little early.
+They're usually okay to leave their mother and litter mates at around 8 weeks, so as you can see, one month is a little too early.

 To answer your questions: